NeLy-EPFL/flygym/doc/source/tutorials/gym_basics_and_kinematic_replay.rst

    dimension is the side (left, right in that order); the second dimension specifies the ommatidium, and the last column is for the spectral channel (yellow-type, pale-type in that order).
-Each ommatidia only has one channel with nonzero reading.
+Each ommatidium only has one channel with nonzero reading.
 The intensities are given on a [0, 1] scale.
 -  **“odor_intensity”** (if ``sim_params.enable_olfaction`` is True):
-   The odor intensities sensed by the odor sensors (by default 2 antennae + 2 maxillary palps).
+   The odor intensities sensed by the odor sensors (by default 2 antennae and 2 maxillary palps).
 This is a NumPy array of shape (odor_space_dimension, num_sensors).

 ``terminated``, ``truncated``, and the ``info`` dictionary